 This software is suitable for small fleets and startups looking to streamline delivery operations.
 Onfleet can be used to automate delivery routines, manage inventory, and generate delivery reports.

 YaCu is another transport monitoring system that has route optimization functionality and focuses on delivery management.
 It automates delivery routines and offers extra services like delivery analytics and vehicle monitoring.

-Route4Me is a user-friendly SaaS solution that offers not only route planning functionality but also in-app voice-guided navigation, scheduled customer notifications, delivery analytics, and a customer relationship management system.
+Route4Me is a user-friendly SaaS solution that offers route planning functionality, in-app voice-guided navigation, scheduled customer notifications, delivery analytics, and a customer relationship management system.
 Route4Me is more customizable than other options and is used by businesses in the transportation, food delivery, healthcare, and construction industries.

-Ready-made SAAS solutions are quick to set up and use, but they have several constraints you need to consider.
+Ready-made SaaS solutions have several constraints you need to consider.